top of page

 Bio

+Dr. Lisa M. Williamson is a painter and writer based in Memphis, TN.
 Williamson received her MFA from the Memphis College of Art and her PhD from the Institute for Doctoral Studies in the Visual Arts.
+Recently participating in the Arctic Circle Expedition Residency, Williamson is looking forward to her upcoming residency at the Golden Foundation.
 She is a professor at the University of Memphis.

 CV-select